Imperal Docs

 Use case

-A "rewrite my message" tool — the user pastes text, picks a tone, the extension uses the user's BYOLLM (or platform LLM) to rewrite.
+A "rewrite my message" tool — the user pastes text, picks a tone, and the extension rewrites it.

 schemas.py